-70% as sweet as sugar, minimal aftertaste.
-Appropriate for diabetics.
+Is 70% as sweet as sugar, with minimal aftertaste.
 Does not spike blood glucose levels.
 Can be used for baking.
-Vegan and GMO-free.
+Vegan and non-GMO.
 Derived from plant sources.
 Does not promote tooth decay.
 Good for sweetening beverages.

 Some users report gastrointestinal distress after consuming.
 Chemical odor.
-Unpleasant "cooling" sensation with sugar alcohols.
+Unpleasant "cooling" sensation.

-Versatile blend of stevia and erythitrol.
+Versatile blend of stevia and erythritol.
 Twice as sweet as sugar.
 Can be used for baking and cooking.
 Zero carbohydrates.
 Organic ingredients.
-1:1 ratio in granulated form.
+A 1:1 ratio in granulated form.

 Noticeable chemical aftertaste reported.
 Some users may experience headaches or gastrointestinal issues.

-Monkfruit and erythitrol blend for improved flavor profile.
+Monkfruit and erythritol blend for improved flavor profile.
 Zero glycemic impact.
 Suitable for a multitude of diet plans.
 Both brown and white sugar substitutes available.
 Minimal aftertaste.
-Derived from a variety of gourd.

-A number of unpleasant side effects are possible.
-May contain much more erythitrol than actual monkfruit.
-Erythitrol is an alcohol-based sweetener.
+Some unpleasant side effects are possible.
+May contain much more erythritol than actual monkfruit.

 May have an unpleasant aftertaste.
 Does not dissolve easily in beverages.

-Contains a healthy combination of erythitrol and oligosaccharides.
+Contains a healthy combination of erythritol and oligosaccharides.
 The substitutes include prebiotic fiber which aids in digestion and has a low glycemic impact.
 No need to adjust ingredient ratios.

 Expensive.
 Some reports of gastrointestinal side effects and an unpleasant aftertaste.

 For centuries, pure cane or beet sugar has been the most common form of food and beverage sweetener.
-While it’s inadvisable to consume large quantities of added sugar, entirely avoiding sucrose and high fructose corn syrup is a nearly impossible task.
+While consuming large quantities of added sugar is inadvisable, entirely avoiding sucrose and high fructose corn syrup is a nearly impossible task.
 Sugar is naturally occurring in healthy fruits and vegetables, but it’s also often hidden in popular everyday foods.

-Fortunately, there are a number of sugar substitutes on the market.
+Fortunately, there are several sugar substitutes on the market.
 Many are derived from natural sources and can be swapped out for sugar in recipes without sacrificing taste.
 These sugar substitutes also have the benefit of being much lower in calories than sugar and don’t necessarily produce unwanted glucose spikes in the bloodstream.

 Wondering why it might be wise to avoid added sugar and use substitutes instead?
 Excess sugar consumption is not just bad for your teeth, it’s also associated with high rates of diseases like diabetes.
 Pure sugar is high in carbohydrates, which can cause unwanted spikes in blood glucose levels.